Preparing, Submitting, and Managing Grant Applications

 The Faculty of Medicine offers research proposal support including: writing and editing support; ensuring applications clearly demonstrate the impact of the research; reorganizing for most effective content and structure; clarification of meaning and improvement of readability; correction of grammar, usage, spelling, and punctuation; and ensuring proposals adhere to agency formatting guidelines.

 University of Toronto Grant Applications

 If you are applying for a grant through the University of Toronto, you may need to complete a My Research (MR) application.
-The Research Program requires you to submit your grant proposal for review along with a DFCM Resource Implication Form for Grant Applications (Word doc) prior to submitting your MR application.
-Please submit all grant applications to the DFCM Research Program.
+The Research and Advocacy Program requires you to submit your grant proposal for review along with a DFCM Resource Implication Form for Grant Applications (Word doc) prior to submitting your MR application.
+Please submit all grant applications to the DFCM Research and Advocacy Program.

 If you are requesting an expense reimbursement from the University of Toronto for purchases made from your research funding, you must complete all steps outlined by University of Toronto Financial Services as explained in How to Claim an Expense Reimbursement.